Syleena Johnson: Music career

 In 1998, Johnson released her demo, Love Hangover, and her debut studio album, Chapter 1: Love, Pain, and Forgiveness, in 2001.
-Her debut single, "I Am Your Woman", co-written by American former singer-songwriter R. Kelly, received airplay on adult contemporary and urban radios, resulting in a number 38 charting on Billboard's Hot R&B/Hip-Hop Airplay chart, number 4 charting on Billboard's Adult R&B Songs chart, and a number 43 charting on Billboard's Hot R&B/Hip-Hop Songs chart.
+Her debut single, "I Am Your Woman", co-written by American former singer-songwriter R. Kelly, charted at number 43 on Billboard's Hot R&B/Hip-Hop Songs chart.

-Chapter 2: The Voice was voted No. 62 on a list of the best Soul Albums of the 2000s on Soultracks.com.
-Mojo, in its February 2003 issue, gave Chapter 2: The Voice a glowing review – "...A coherent and engaging R&B album that explores love's vicissitudes with a confessional candour...Classy..."

 In 2004, Johnson was featured as a vocalist on Kanye West's single "All Falls Down", from his debut album, The College Dropout, after West was unable to use the original sample recorded by Lauryn Hill during her 2002 MTV unplugged performance.
 A year later, she guest appeared on Cuban Link's album Chain Reaction, on the track "Life Goes On".

-2005–2008: Chapter 3: The Flesh

-In 2005, Johnson released Chapter 3: The Flesh.
-Contact Music gave the album a 5/5 review, stating: "Third album for Jive from probably the most under-rated artist in the world is just what you expect from an artist of this quality...
-Quite simply for sheer quality this is one of the albums of the year."

-2008–2009: I Am Your Woman: The Best of Syleena Johnson and Chapter 4: Labor Pains
+In 2005, Johnson released her third album Chapter 3: The Flesh, which became her highest-charting album on Billboard.
 Chapter 4: Labor Pains was released on January 13, 2009.
 In 2009, Johnson appeared on a single with KRS-One, Twista and Crucial Conflict titled "Self Destruction".
-According to Grant Parks and Coalmine Music, artists lent their lyrics for a cause they believe in with the statement "The time is now as we approach the holidays and a new year; it will give us all something to think about and reflect on loved ones that lost their life to senseless violent acts."

-Steve Jones of USA Today gave Chapter 4: Labor Pains 3.5/4 stating "Despite critical acclaim for her ongoing personal chronicles that began with 2001's Chapter 1: Love, Pain & Forgiveness, the soulful Chicago native never found a mainstream niche.
-Unfairly, she's best known for Kanye West's "All Falls Down".
-Here, with her gorgeous voice and evocative storytelling, she continues to offer some of the decade's most stirring R&B."

-2012–2014: R&B Divas: Atlanta, 9ine and Chapter 6: Couples Therapy

 Johnson starred in TV One reality series R&B Divas: Atlanta from 2012 to 2014; lasting three seasons.
 As of 2012, she was managed by DYG Management.
 On September 23, 2013, Johnson and Musiq Soulchild released a duet album titled 9ine.